isakro/shoredate/README.md

 possible age to achieve with shoredate is 9460 BCE, although no sites are yet known to be that old.
-A warning is given if a site location is outside the spatial extent outlined above, as this involves a more uncertain extrapolation of development of shoreline displacement, but the dating procedure is still performed.
+A warning is given if a site location is outside the spatial extent outlined above, as this involves a more uncertain extrapolation of the development of shoreline displacement.
+However, the dating procedure is still performed.
 Conversely, if a site has an elevation that implies a date older than 9460 BCE the date is returned as NA and a warning is given.

 In Roalkvam (2023) it was found that sites tend to be located on or close to the shoreline up until around the transition to the Late